SCENE 01 / LOCATION SCOUTING SERVICES

 How long does location scouting take in Japan?

-Timelines vary based on what you need.
+Timelines depend on what you need.
 Commercial shoots with a few locations can be scouted in 2-3 days.
-Feature films usually require 1-2 weeks to properly cover all the scenes.
-The production of documentaries needs between three days and seven days to complete.
-If you're in crisis mode, we can deliver emergency options within 24-48 hours, though we prefer more lead time when possible.
+Feature films usually need 1-2 weeks to cover all the scenes well.
+A documentary tends to take three to seven days.
+If you are in crisis mode, we can deliver emergency options within 24-48 hours, though we prefer more lead time when we can get it.

 What permits are required for filming at Japanese locations?

-The system depends on the specific location type it operates within.
-Local government offices need public areas to provide filming permits to people who want to apply for them.
-Private property requires owner consent and usually a location agreement.
-The process of obtaining approval for historical sites and temples and shrines requires additional time.
-We handle the entire permit process—it's one of the most valuable things we do, honestly.
+It depends on the type of location.
+For public areas, local government offices issue filming permits to those who apply.
+Private property needs owner consent and usually a location agreement.
+Approval for historical sites, temples, and shrines takes extra time.
+We handle the whole permit process, and honestly it is one of the most valuable things we do.

 What are typical location scouting costs in Japan?

-The cost for day-rate scouting runs ranges between $300 and $500 based on the location.
-The total price range for complete packages which offer multiple locations with full documentation services spans from $1,500 to $6,000.
-The cost of working from a remote location in rural prefectures exceeds standard rates which range from $800 to $2,500 per day.
-Permit fees vary widely, from $150 for simple locations up to $1,500 for complex heritage sites.
+Day-rate scouting runs from $300 to $500, based on the location.
+Full packages that cover many sites with complete records range from $1,500 to $6,000.
+Remote work in rural prefectures costs more than standard rates, at $800 to $2,500 per day.
+Permit fees vary widely too, from $150 for simple locations up to $1,500 for tricky heritage sites.

 Can you scout locations in remote areas of Japan?

 Definitely.
-Some of our most memorable location finds have been in rural Japan—mountain villages in Nagano, fishing towns along the Sea of Japan coast, rice terraces in Niigata.
-We cover all 47 prefectures and can arrange the logistics for getting crews and equipment to hard-to-reach spots.
+Some of our most memorable finds sit in rural Japan: mountain villages in Nagano, fishing towns along the Sea of Japan coast, and rice terraces in Niigata.
+We cover all 47 prefectures and can arrange the logistics to get crews and gear to hard-to-reach spots.

 How many location options will we receive?

 We aim to present 3-5 solid options per location need.
-These aren't just random pulls from a database—each one has been physically scouted and vetted for logistics, permits, and budget compatibility.
-Quality over quantity means you spend less time sorting through options that won't work.
+These are not random pulls from a database, since each one has been scouted in person and vetted for logistics, permits, and budget fit.
+Quality over quantity means you spend less time sorting through options that will not work.

 What documentation do you provide for each location?